tonage/dropbox-mysql-backup/README.md

 **D. Optional settings**

-   1. If you'd like, you can set OPTION_GZIP to True - this will compress the MySQL file before uploading to Dropbox.
+   1. If you'd like, you can set OPTION_COMPRESS to True - this will compress the MySQL file before uploading to Dropbox.

    2. If OPTION_USE_HOST is True, then the system hostname will be prepended to the backup file name.
 Useful if you're backing up multiple systems to the same directory.

+   3. COMPRESS_PASSWORD is the password for the backup archive file.
+Meaningful if OPTION_COMPRESS is set to True.
+Value '' means no password.

+   4. If OPTION_USE_DATETIME is True, then current timestamp will be append to the backup file name.
+If set to False, then backup will be created with the same name every time and will replace previous version in dropbox.
+It's ok, because dropbox has it's own version system.

 ## REQUIREMENTS:
 This script needs the Dropbox Python package and hurry.filesize.
 A requirements.txt is included.